Professional Development Funding

 Applications will be accepted through June 2024, on a rolling basis.

 The Digital Preservation Outreach and Education Network (DPOE-N) is seeking applications for individuals and institutions to support professional development in the area of digital preservation.
-We are interested in hearing from both individuals and institutions who are looking to enhance their digital preservation capacities, those who may have digital preservation challenges stemming from the COVID-19 outbreak, as well as emerging professionals with an interest in digital preservation, and any information worker laid off or furloughed during the Covid- 19 pandemic.
+We are interested in hearing from both individuals and institutions who are looking to enhance their digital preservation capacities, those who may have digital preservation challenges stemming from climate change, as well as emerging professionals with an interest in digital preservation, and any information worker laid off or furloughed during the Covid- 19 pandemic.

 Maximum funding per person is $2,500 USD.